 Best for: History enthusiasts, travellers short on time, anyone who wants deeper context.

-The nearby Costa Nova beach, with its iconic striped beach houses (palheiros), is a short bus ride away and worth combining with your visit.
+The nearby Costa Nova beach, with its famous striped beach houses (palheiros), is a short bus ride away and worth combining with your visit.

 Top Aveiro Day Trip Tours